zach-the/for-rachel/for-rachel.md

 ### Some Facts About Our Situation, and Their Respective Implications
 ##### I'm Leaving Soon
-It's kinda painful to say this, but if I were your big brother, the thing I would honestly be telling you is to consider the fact that I only have two months left in Provo.
+It's scary to say this, but if I were your big brother, the thing I would honestly be telling you is to consider the fact that I only have two months left in Provo.
 I would tell you that you should be careful that you're not getting into a relationship with someone who just wants **a relationship**, not a relationship **with you**, which might be a risk if you're dating someone who is leaving Provo so soon.

 ##### I Haven't Been on a Ton of Dates
 This is another one that is a little scary to admit and to tell you to honestly consider, but I have not been on that many dates.
 You were the first girl I took on a date after I broke up with Sydne for good, and between my mission and dating Sydne there wasn't a ton of dating around that I had done (maybe 5 or 6 dates and a month-long relationship).
 So big brother to little sister again, you should think about that.